nazrulislambhat/mehandibysana/backend/src/scripts/README.md

 A custom CLI script is a function to execute through Medusa's CLI tool.
 This is useful when creating custom Medusa tooling to run as a CLI tool.

-> Learn more about custom CLI scripts in [this documentation](https://docs.medusajs.com/learn/fundamentals/custom-cli-scripts).

 ## How to Create a Custom CLI Script?

 To create a custom CLI script, create a TypeScript or JavaScript file under the `src/scripts` directory.
 The file must default export a function.